-- i To ensure boundary walls have minimum impact on neighbouring amenity, and to the character and aesthetic of the neighbourhood - ii To minimise use of boundary walls where possible, and to limit extent b.
+- i.
+To ensure boundary walls have minimum impact on neighbouring amenity, and to the character and aesthetic of the neighbourhood. - ii.
+To minimise use of boundary walls where possible, and to limit extent.

+b.
 Boundary Wall Requirements

-- i The height of a wall constructed on a side or rear boundary should not exceed an average of 3 2m above neighbouring Ground Level with no part higher than 3 6m - ii With the exception of each Small Lot, the maximum continuous length of a side or rear boundary wall is 25% of the length of the side boundary or the rear boundary.
-For small lots, 75m boundary wall is the maximum length - iii Construction of two walls on di erent boundaries is permissible subject to the following guidelines: - A wall may not abut a boundary for a continuous length of more than 25% of the length of the side boundary or the rear boundary For small ots, 75m boundary wall if the maximum length - Two walls on di erent boundaries must not be directly opposite each-other - iv Walls constructed on a side or rear boundary may abut the boundary at two points Construction of two walls on the same boundary is permissible subject to the following guidelines: - The first all may not abut a side boundary for a continuous length of more than 25% of the boundary - The second wall may abut the same boundary for 20% of the remaining length of the boundary if separated by an open space of at least 4 metres on boundary with a width of 2 metres - v Any wall on boundary must have a first class finish on the neighbour' face to match the remainder of the proposed dwelling façade Fire and Acoustic requirements of the BCA and NCC apply - vi With the exception of each Small Lot, if an easement abuts a lot boundary, any wall must be setback 3m from the relevant boundary or the width of easement, whichever is greater distance a.
-Verandah Deck and Balcony Objective
+- i.
+The height of a wall constructed on a side or rear boundary should not exceed an average of 3.2m above neighbouring Ground Level with no part higher than 3.6m. - ii.
+The maximum continuous length of a side or rear boundary wall is 25% of the length of the side boundary or the rear boundary. - iii.
+Construction of two walls on different boundaries is permissible subject to the following guidelines: - A wall may not abut a boundary for a continuous length of more than 25% of the length of the side boundary or the rear boundary. - Two walls on different boundaries may not be directly opposite each-other. - iv.
+Walls constructed on a side or rear boundary may abut the boundary at two points.
+Construction of two walls on the same boundary is permissible subject to the following guidelines: - The first wall may not abut a side boundary for a continuous length of more than 25% of the boundary. - The second wall may abut the same boundary for 20% of the remaining length of the boundary if separated by an open space of at least 4 metres on boundary with a width of 2 metres. - v.
+Any wall on boundary must have a first class finish on the neighbour's face to match the remainder of the proposed dwelling façade.
+Fire and Acoustic requirements of the BCA and NCC apply.

-BOUNDARY WALLS
+15 BOUNDARY WALLS

-VERANDAHS, DECKS AND BALCONIES
+16 VERANDAHS, DECKS AND BALCONIES